allcommerce/bc-Dinosaur-doc/docs/usage.md

 Select your desired icon in the **Icon** section.

-Select **Custom** in **Icon** and paste code svg in text box, click **Save HTML**.
+If your desired icon is not available in the widget, select **Custom** in **Icon** and paste code svg in text box, click **Save HTML**.
 Paste the link into the designated Link box.

 Select `Custom` for the **Text style**.
 In **Font weight** select `Bold`.
 Customize the text content and choose your preferred Text color.

 Enable **Show second text**.
 Select `Custom` for the **Second text**.
 Set the **Font size** = `14px` for desktop devices.
 Adjust the **Font size(Mobile)** = `10px`.
 Customize the text content and choose your preferred Text color.

-According to the design, if you want to make the text color lighter, click on **Text color** then choose any color, a color picker will appear.
-In section `A` within the red circle, adjust to 0.6.
-The result will display the text color as shown below.
+To make the text color lighter, click on **Text color** then choose any color.
+In section `A`, adjust to 0.6 to make the text lighter.

 ![policy-delivery-second-text](img/policy-delivery-second-text.jpg)

-Duplicate Icon-1 to create more similar icons.
+Duplicate Icon-1 4 times to create 4 similar icons.
 Change the image and link of the icons just created.

 ### Product By Category